mars/crak-buildpack/README.md

 Purpose
 -------

-**This buildpack deploys a React UI as a static web site.** The [Nginx](http://nginx.org/en/) web server provides optimum performance and security for the runtime.
+**This buildpack deploys a React UI as a static web site.** [Kong](https://konghq.com/) serves the high-performance static site and provides dynamic proxy/gateway capabilities.
 See [Architecture](#user-content-architecture-) for details.

 If your goal is to combine React UI + API (Node, Ruby, Python…) into a *single app*, then this buildpack is not the answer.
 The simplest combined solution is all javascript: